JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+v0.0.79
+* Add the option to turn off nodes during visualization.

 v0.0.78
 * Corrections to tension/compression only support springs. v0.0.76 and v0.0.77 were not working as expected.
 3rd time's a charm.